Elearning Workplace training

 Learn why training and development matters (and how to do it right)!

-Having your employees share the work in a team based on their strengths increases productivity, morale and ultimately means less frustration along the way.
-According to this paper, groups outperform individuals in situations where neither have any expertise on the task they’ve been asked to do.
-This is called the “effect of synergy”.
+Having your employees share the work in a team based on their strengths increases productivity and morale, and ultimately means less frustration.
+One study concluded that groups outperform individuals in situations where neither have any expertise on the task they’ve been asked to do.
+This is called the “effect of synergy.”

 How to effectively train your team in the workplace: 5 tips for success